-- (c) If the Panel is minded to make a declaration, it will normally issue a supplementary brief on orders at that time. - (d) If a party would like to address in its submissions any other issue or question not raised in a brief (either for that party or generally), it should be clearly identified as additional. - (e) Parties are usually provided with 2 business days from receipt of a brief to provide submissions and 1 business day from receipt of submissions to provide rebuttal submissions.
+- (c) If the Panel is minded to make a declaration, it will normally issue a supplementary brief on orders at that time. - (d) If a party would like to address in its submissions any other issue or question not raised in a brief (either for that party or generally), it should be clearly identified as additional.

+- (e) Parties are usually provided with 2 business days from receipt of a brief to provide submissions and 1 business day from receipt of submissions to provide rebuttal submissions.
 However, shorter or longer times may be allowed.
-The Panel may also require that certain documents be provided prior to submissions.

-(f) If a submission is provided after the time specified by the Panel, the Panel may decide not to consider it.
+The Panel may also require that certain documents be provided prior to submissions. - (f) If aA party required to provide a document, or who has accepted an invitation to make a submission, must do so by the time specified by the Panel.
+If a document or submission is provided after the time specified by the Panel, the Panel may decide not to consider it continue with the proceedings without regard to the document or submission.